Sharp Chula Vista Medical Center

 - Be at least 14 years old and have completed the 8th grade

-- Have a minimum GPA of 3.0 and a sealed written recommendation from school counselors
+- Have a minimum GPA of 3.0 (include unofficial transcripts with application)

 Understand your expected commitment.